 On the other hand, the long-term SEO will stick to the elements that never change - the rules, so to speak, which remain constant like the ones I’ve been sharing.

 If you follow these rules, most algorithm changes should only help you and not penalize you.
 But if you do find yourself penalized, here are a few steps to handle the problem:

 - Determine if your penalty is legitimate

-- If the penalty is legitimate and you were doing something that the new algorithm doesn’t like, then make the changes and let Google know.
+- If the penalty is legitimate and you were doing something that the new algorithm doesn’t like, make the changes and let Google know.
 They will appreciate your honesty and efficiency.

-It’s important to realize that even though there are a lot of changes on the SEO landscape you can still live by a few time-tested best practices that will rank sites high day in and day out.
+It’s important to realize that even though there are a lot of changes on the SEO landscape, you can still live by a few time-tested best practices that will rank sites high day in and day out.

-But I’d like to add one more: be patient.
+To finish off, I’d like to add one more: be patient.

-If you can train yourself to be patient and to wait for results to happen naturally over time you will avoid making questionable decisions that could ultimately do you way more harm than good.
+If you can train yourself to be patient and to wait for results to happen naturally over time, you will avoid making questionable decisions that could ultimately do you way more harm than good.
 See, the fastest person doesn’t always win the race.